gigasquid/gigasquid.github.io/source/_posts/2014-02-08-hitchhikers-guide-to-clojure-part2.markdown

 ---

-Amy and Frank were hurtled quite rapidly through time and space after attaching themselves to a transaction hurtling through the [Datomic Transactor](http://docs.datomic.com/transactions.html).
+Amy and Frank were hurtled quite rapidly through time and space after attaching themselves to a transaction headed through the [Datomic Transactor](http://docs.datomic.com/transactions.html).
 From there things slowed down a bit, then took a sharp left and ricocheted off again with incredible speed until they landed in another